 We started with an ancient legend, so we’ll end with a modern miracle man.
 You have to applaud Pat Farmer’s extraordinary exploits.
 An all-round achiever, Pat used to sit in Australia’s parliament, holding the seat for MacArthur.
 Now he runs ultra-marathons throughout the world in aid of the charity; Australian Red Cross.
 Pat’s most amazing running achievement is the pole-to-pole run.
 He was allowed to use vehicles for certain parts of the journey, so his record has never been ratified, but this seems a bit unfair when you consider what he achieved.
 Starting at the North Pole with a 40-day trek, Pat covered 760km on the first leg of his journey.
 Then it was on to Canada where he started his 11,744km road run to southern Panama.
 From there, it was a 250km trek through the jungle to Colombia where the fourth leg of his journey began - a 9693km run through South America to Tierra Del Fuego.
 From there he hitched a lift (and I think we can forgive him for not running through the Antarctic sea) to Antarctica where he completed this phenomenal challenge with a 900km trek.
 He raised over AUS$100,000 for the Australian Red Cross.

-If these stories have inspired you to take up running, or even to do a race or two for charity, check out our running safety gear and ensure you stay warm, hydrated and importantly, visible, while training in these cold winter nights.
+If these stories have inspired you to take up running, or even to do a race or two for charity, check out our Essential Running Kit Edit, to ensure that you are running at your best.